Dino (marque): Racing

 The new car debuted at its first hillclimb in Trento-Bondone in 1965, winning it outright in the hands of Ludovico Scarfiotti, despite being described as "an absurdly dramatic climb".
 He also won three more races in a row: the Cesana-Sestriere hillclimb, the Freiburg-Schauinsland hillclimb and Ollon-Villars.
-At the Gaisberg hilllclimb in August 1965 Scarfiotti finished fifth but still won the European Hill Climb Championship.
+At the Gaisberg hillclimb in August 1965 Scarfiotti finished fifth but still won the European Hill Climb Championship.
 This was his second championship for Ferrari, the first he won back in 1962 in a Ferrari 196 SP.
 In 1967 the 206 SP was lent to Scuderia Nettuno that entered the car in the Targa Florio, placing fourth overall and third in the 'Prototype 2.0' class, driven by Vittorio Venturi and Jonathan Williams.
 Venturi then placed third in yet another hillclimb event at Monte Erice.
 Leandro "Cinno" Terra entered the 206 SP for the 1969 Targa Florio, but finished in a distant 25th place.
 Its last period race was the Coppa Collina, where it finished in second place.